srid/rib/README.md

 ## TODO

-- [ ] Use my own jsonCache' and drop dependency on Slick
-- [ ] Combine multiple files into one `Site.hs`
 - [ ] Hakyll-like programming interface:
   - Shake buildActions extension in Settings, with default implementation `buildActions :: Settings x -> Action ()`